josefnpat/LD39/readme.md

 # Save Atlantis

+## About

+This game was made for LD39.
+This is a physical card game!

 ## Story

 You find yourself stranded on the fabled island of Atlantis.
 Once a spectacular nation, now it lies in shambles due to a plague.
 You have a battery powered HEV suit for protection, but the battery power is running out.
 Play this exciting card game and see who can last the longest!